Group Testing with Prior Statistics: Appendix

 since the ratio between the expected stopping time and the expected non-defective items in a single negative test can be computed as

 Note that (\ref{eq:et1}) only accounts for the expectation.
 Now we take variance in consideration.
 By Chernoff bound, the actual number of items in the negative tests can be smaller than $1-\alpha$ times the expected number with probability at most $\exp\left(-\alpha^{2}T\right)$.
-In tail estimate of the coupon collector problem, with probability ${\np}^{\frac{-\chi}{2}+1}$, a collector requires more than $\chi\expt{[\mathcal{T}]}$ coupons before he can collect a full set.
-Thus, using union bound over two error events,~(\ref{eq:et1}) and~(\ref{eq:et2}) shall be generalized as
+In tail estimate of the coupon collector problem, with probability $n^{{-\beta}/{2}+1}$, a collector requires more than $\beta\expt{[\mathcal{T}]}$ coupons before he is able to collect a full set.
+Thus, applying the union bound over two error events, the Inequalities~(\ref{eq:et1}) and~(\ref{eq:et2}) are generalized as the following statement: